 Small opening for lock

 College students, travelers, and campers might want a storage bin that can be fitted with a separate lock, like this Rubbermaid ActionPacker 35-Gallon Industrial Storage Container.
-Note that the lock acts mainly as a deterrent because, as some reviewers pointed out, if someone is really determined to break in, they could use tools to cut through.
+Note that the lock acts mainly as a deterrent because—as some reviewers pointed out—if someone is really determined to break in, they could use tools to cut through it.
 Still, this incredibly durable bin is worth considering if you're seeking rugged storage.
-Camping gear, grill tools, artificial Christmas trees, and large costumes are just a few things you can store inside these durable bins.
+Camping gear, grill tools, Christmas decorations, and large costumes are just a few things you can store inside.